Culture of Somaliland: Religion

-Dress and custom of Somaliland
+Dress and custom

 Dress code

 The dress code in Somaliland encompasses traditional western and Islamic dress customs.
 However, most Somalis in this region prefer traditional Islamic dress code while a minority choose to both wear western-style clothing and cultural tradition.
 Men and women in Somaliland dress different, therefore they are categorised into two sections:

 Men in Somaliland wear trousers or a flowing sarong-like traditional kilt known as macawiis.
-Also, the majority wear shirts and embroided shawls.
+Also, the majority wear shirts and embroidered shawls.
 Due to Somaliland's Islamic heritage, some Somalis in this region wear long dresses known in the Arab and Islamic worlds as khameez.
 Somaliland's climate is mainly hot so many men wear an embroidered cap known as koofiyad.
 Recent years, many men in Somaliland choose to wear suits and ties to look more modern.
 This Western dress code is dominant amongst members of the Somali upper class and the government.

 Women in Somaliland mainly wear a long, billowing dress worn over petticoats which are known as direh in the Somali language.
 Some women wear a four-yard cloth tied over shoulder and draped around the waist, it is called coantino.
 All women in Somaliland must wear a headscarf (hijab) due to Somaliland being Muslim.
 Some women choose to wear the head-to-foot burqa known as the jalabeeb in Somali.

-Customs and Courtesies
+Customs and courtesies

 Somalis warmly greet each other with handshakes, but shaking hands with the opposite sex is avoided but some choose to do so.
 Common verbal greetings include: